Direct TPE Measurement via $e^+p/e^-p$ Scattering at low $\varepsilon$ in Hall A: Experimental Set-Up

-BigBite is a non-focusing magnetic spectrometer and is part of the standard spectrometer package in Hall A. BigBite has a angular resolution of 4 mrad and a momentum resolution of 5 $\times$ 10$^{-3}$.
-The detector package consists of 4 planes of drift chambers.
-The trigger is formed from a scintillator and an aerogel Cherenkov with an overall spectrometer efficiency of 93.2 $\pm$ 0.2 \%.
+BigBite is a non-focusing magnetic spectrometer and is part of the standard spectrometer package in Hall A. Several existing proposals would plan to use BigBite as an electron arm \cite{Woj16,Woj19,Woj18,Ann17}.
+Though the specifics vary slightly, typically BigBite is envisioned employing GEM planes for tracking, a gas Cherenkov detector for electron ID, a lead glass calorimeter, and a scintillator hodoscope positioned between the pre-shower and shower layers of the calorimeter.
+For this proposal we will use a similar configuration.
+BigBite has an angular resolution of 4 mrad and a momentum resolution of 5 $\times$ 10$^{-3}$.
 The acceptance of BigBite is nearly 100 msr \cite{deLange:1998}.

-SBS is a new spectrometer that is currently under development in Hall A at Jefferson Lab.
-SBS is designed to operate with a solid angle of 70 msr and at the highest luminosity possible available from CEBAF.
+SBS is a new spectrometer that is currently undergoing commissioning in Hall A at Jefferson Lab.
+SBS is designed to operate with a solid angle of up to 70 msr and at the highest luminosity possible available from CEBAF.
 Rather than traditional drift chambers, SBS utilizes GEM chambers capable of handling luminosity on the order of 10$^{39}$ cm$^{-2}$/s.
-SBS contains a front tracker, and two polarimeter trackers, followed by a hadron calorimeter.
+The several approved SBS experiments (e.g., \cite{Ann17,Cis08,Woj16,Woj18,Woj19}) use a variety of detector configurations.
+For the measurement proposed here, the detector stack will consist of a front tracker, followed by time-of-flight scintillators, and a Cherenkov detector capable of separating protons from other positively charged hadrons.
+The upcoming ``Transversity Experiment'' \cite{Woj18} will employ the ring-imaging Cherenkov (RICH) detector from the HERMES experiment to perform $\pi^+/K^+/p$ separation.
+This would be more than sufficient for the measurement proposed here.
+Alternatively, a new aerogel threshold Cherenkov counter would be a simpler alternative.

 SBS is capable of utilizing larger targets than are typical at Jefferson Lab, up to 40 cm.
 For the kinematics in this proposal, SBS has an angular resolution of $\approx$0.68 mrad, and a momentum resolution of $\approx$4$\times$10$^{-3}$.
 SBS is capable of reaching extremely small scattering angles, down to 3.5$^{\circ}$, although the acceptance decreases in proximity to the beam pipe \cite{deJager:2010}.
-For this proposal SBS will have an acceptance between 12 and 72 msr.
+For this proposal SBS will have an acceptance between 12 and 40 msr.

+SBS does not have the momentum resolution to fully eliminate inelastic background on its own.
+For that reason, an ECal is necessary to tag leptons coincident with the proton detected in SBS.
+The combined coincidence measurement will reduce the inelastic background to negligible levels.
+Such an approach has been used previously at Jefferson Lab, e.g., the BigCal detector in the GEp-III experiment in Hall C~\cite{puckett10,puckett17} and the ECal planned for the upcoming GEp-V experiment using SBS~\cite{Cis08}.
+The calorimeter will need to be large enough to match the acceptance of SBS.
+As the experimental floor will be crowded with other spectrometers, detailed simulations would need to be performed to precisely determine the location where the calorimeter would be placed.